-- a.
-To ensure that site-specific forest resources are identified through project review and that those to remain are protected both during the construction of an approved development project and by conservation easement post-construction. - b.
-To prohibit clear-cutting within any portion of the Total Forest Area except pursuant to a Forest Management Plan approved by the State Forester. - c.
-To permit forestry activities within a Forest Resource Area or within the forested lands within a High Integrity Forest Subwatershed only in compliance with an approved Forest Management Plan. - d.
-To maintain forest cover in the natural and built environment of the Township Highlands Area to the maximum extent possible.
+- 5. To require compliance with NJDEP Preservation Area Rules (N.J.A.C.
+7:38) regarding forest protection in the case of all "major developments," as defined therein. - 6.
+To ensure that site-specific forest resources are identified through project review and that those to remain are protected both during the construction of an approved development project and by conservation easement post-construction. - 7.
+To prohibit clear-cutting within any portion of the Total Forest Area except pursuant to a Forest Management Plan approved by the State Forester. - 8.
+To permit forestry activities within a Forest Resource Area or within the forested lands within a High Integrity Forest Subwatershed only in compliance with an approved Forest Management Plan. - 9.
+To maintain forest cover in the natural and built environment of the Borough/Township/TownTownship Highlands Preservation Area to the maximum extent possible.